Jmcleodfoss/maven-javadoc-spellchecker/README.md

 # maven-javadoc-spellchecker
 A pom.xml file which uses the SpellCheckDocklet to spell check Javadoc from Maven.
 Inspired by [this answer on StackOverflow](https://stackoverflow.com/a/5458962/259686).

+## Versioning
+This project consists of a single file, spellcheck-pom.xml.
+As such, it's not versioned per se beyond the versioning provided by git.

 ## Prerequisites
 * Java 8 JDK, either as the default version of Java or defined in a Maven toolchain.
 I can recommend the [Zulu community build of OpenJDK 8](en toolchain.
 I have deployed the [Zulu community build of OpenJDK 8](https://www.azul.com/downloads/zulu-community/) which I have used on both Windows 10 and 32-bit CentOS.
 * Maven, obviously